Free Consultation

 The Difference Between Surreptitious Recording and Voyeurism

-In Arizona, surreptitious recording and voyeurism are related but distinct offenses under state law.
+In Arizona, surreptitious recording and voyeurism are related but distinct sex crimes under state law.

 Surreptitious recording generally involves secretly capturing someone’s conversations or activities—often through audio, video, or photography—without their consent, in situations where they have a reasonable expectation of privacy.
 This can include private rooms, restrooms, or changing areas.
 The key element is the act of recording without permission.